Shrimp Tortellini with Lemon Garlic Cream Sauce in skillet

 When making Shrimp Tortellini with Lemon Garlic Cream Sauce, choosing the right shrimp matters.
 Fresh shrimp is ideal for its naturally sweet flavor and tender texture, but high-quality frozen shrimp works beautifully too.
 People also search for how to thaw shrimp without losing flavor, and the answer is simple: place frozen shrimp in a bowl of cold water for about 15 minutes to keep them juicy and tender.

-ur shrimp, as that’s the main culprit behind rubbery results.
+Avoid overcooking your shrimp, as that’s the main culprit behind rubbery results.
 Remember, they’ll cook quickly in the skillet—just a few minutes per side is enough.

 Tortellini Types: Cheese, Spinach, or Meat?